New Op Ed The Decline Was a Beginning. Here Is What We Should Do Next. →

 for more.

-We are always in the InBetween โ€” the space where change becomes possible.
+We are always in the InBetween, the space where change becomes possible.
 Guiding individuals, families, and policymakers toward healthier lives and communities.

-The InBetween is not a place of waiting — it is a place of becoming.
+The InBetween is not a place of waiting.
+It is a place of becoming.

 The InBetween Framework